fsprojects/LocSta/README.md

 - Audio and video signal processing (DSP), where you compose filters, delays, effects and generators.
 - Apply a set of rules over a (continuous) data series, like: "Signal me when a threshold is reached 3 times in the last 5 minutes".

+*Demos*

+For further demos, have a look at the fsx files in `./demos/src`.

+You have to run `paket install` in the `demos` folder to use the charting samples.

 Tutorial
 ---